 On January 18, 2023, the OWCP proposed revisions to regulations under the Black Lung Benefits Act governing authorization of self-insurers.
 The revisions seek to codify the practice of basing a self-insured operator's security requirement on an actuarial assessment of its total present and future black lung liability.
 A material change to the regulations is the requirement that all self-insured operators must post security equal to 120% of their projected black lung liabilities.

 The proposed regulations were posted to the Federal Register on January 19, 2023 with written comments to be accepted within 60 days of this date.
-A subsequent extended comment period expired on April 19, 2023; however, the final regulations have not yet been published.
+A subsequent extended comment period expired on April 19, 2023.
+On May 10,